aLieexe/ppidk-proyek1/README.md

 # TODO
 Do as much green for the audit below at least

-Support other linux distro
+Support other linux distro ??
-- Debian / Ubuntu
-- Rocky Linux
-- Open Suse
-- AlmaLinux

-??
-IDK tho kekw

-Integrate molecule on the CI?
+Vagrant?

 # Audit
 Also need to integrate this into the test or install automatically somehow, idk.
 Can add more if want